Coding1610/React/Lecture_Z/README.md

 # _Context API_

 1. Context provides a way to pass data through the component tree without having to pass props down manually at every level.
-2. In atypical React application, data is passed top-down(parent-child) via props, but this can be cumbersome for certain types of props that are required by many components within an application.
+2. In a typical React application, data is passed top-down(parent-child) via props, but this can be cumbersome for certain types of props that are required by many components within an application.
 3. Passing the inital state to React.createContext.
 4. This function then return an Object with a "Provider" and "Consumer".
 5. Using the Provider component at the top of the tree and making it accept a prop called value.
 This value can be anything.